Sam Zemurray: Sale of Cuyamel and first retirement

 In 1913, Zemurray bought back the portion of his company owned by United Fruit, a transaction that was made possible by increasing anti-trust pressure on United Fruit from the United States government.
 Fully in control of the company, he expanded by buying 20 ships by 1915 that were outfitted with refrigerated holds.
 Cuyamel Fruit began to cultivate crops beyond bananas: coconuts, pineapples, palm oil, cattle, lumber, and sugarcane.

-During the 1910's and 1920's, Zemurray continuously conflicted with United Fruit.
+During the 1910s and 1920s, Zemurray continuously conflicted with United Fruit.
 Their competition over land in Central America included pranks, sabotage, legal challenges, and approached outright violence.
 In 1928, a Cuyamel Fruit boat was discovered with a cache of weapons aboard.
 In 1929, the United States Department of State facilitated discussions between Zemurray and United Fruit to merge their companies and end the conflict, which was endangering American interests abroad.
 A deal was completed in 1929, in which Zemurray sold Cuyamel to United Fruit for $31.5 million in stock, making him one of the richest people in the United States.
 Though Zemurray had prided himself on independence, he sold his company because of increasing pressure from the Department of State and because of the financial insecurity brought on by the Great Depression in 1929.